KyloIO/kylo-docs/installation/KyloManualDeploymentGuide.rst

 Step 9: Install NiFi
 ====================

 You can leverage an existing NiFi installation or follow the steps in the setup directory that are used by the wizard.

-Note that Java 8 is required to run NiFi with our customizations.
+.. note:: Note that Java 8 is required to run NiFi with our customizations.
 Make sure Java 8 is installed on the node.

 **Option 1**: Install NiFi from our scripts.